 Catamaran cruise

 A popular way to enjoy the sunset on Santorini is to take a sunset cruise.
-Several companies offer catamaran or yacht cruises that take you around the caldera and stop at the best spots for sunset viewing.
+Several companies offer catamaran or yacht cruises that take you around the caldera and stop at the best spots to watch the sunset.

 These cruises often include dinner, drinks and stops for swimming or snorkeling.